The Leprechauns' Christmas Gold: Production

 The Leprechauns' Christmas Gold is a 1981 American stop motion Christmas television special produced by Rankin/Bass Productions.
 When Romeo Muller first wrote the initial script it was meant to be Saint Patrick's Day special, but due to pressure from ABC it was repurposed as a special for the Christmas season.
 The songs were written by frequent Rankin/Bass composer Maury Laws with lyrics by Jules Bass who was credited under the pseudonym of Julian P. Gardner.

 Release

 The special had its initial broadcast on ABC on December 23, 1981.
 ABC reaired the special on December 20, 1983 with subsequent airings from 1985 onward handled by Lorimar Television (since subsumed into Warner Bros.
 Discovery) in syndication.
+The series was rebroadcast on December 22, 1992 on The Disney Channel.

 It is among the package of Rankin/Bass specials currently licensed to AMC as part of the Best Christmas Ever, and was formerly part of the 25 Days of Christmas on the Family Channel.
 AMC dropped The Leprechaun's Christmas Gold from the Best Christmas Ever lineup in 2023 but returned it in 2024.